 - Perform other duties as assigned or requested.

-- 5 years of experience in research administration, accounting, budget, or financial experience, including experience in pre-award funding application preparation and post-award administrative management of sponsored projects.
+- 3-5 years’ experience in research administration, including pre-award funding application preparation and post-award administrative management of sponsored projects.

 - Experience with National Institutes of Health (NIH) or other federal funding.

 - Experience in or knowledge of non-profit accounting, including sophisticated fund and grant accounting, compliance, and reporting, desired.

 - Experience as a research program administrator, with clinical trials at multi-sites is preferred.

 - Ability to gather, organize, and perform financial analysis assignments with limited supervision, preferred.

 - Proficient in the use of Microsoft Office, especially Microsoft Excel, and common desktop/web applications.

 - Ability to handle multiple projects and prioritize projects with short often competing deadlines.